 Project Description: Recently, our laboratory has successfully identified the first new Tat partners since 1997.
 These partner proteins join P-TEFb to form a multisubunit complex called the Super Elongation Complex (SEC).
 The MHIRT research apprentice will use a combination of molecular and biochemical techniques to characterize this complex and determine the mechanism by which it cooperates with Tat to stimulate HIV-1 transcription and exist from latency.
 A portion of this project will be conducted over the summer in our collaborator’s lab, led by Dr. Yuhua Xue, at Xiamen University in China.

 International Site: The partner for this project is Dr. Yuhua Xue in the School of Pharmaceutical Sciences at Xiamen University, China.
 Xiamen University has standard training and educational programs in place for international students at both the undergraduate and graduate levels.
 The visiting student will first be paired with a senior graduate student or a postdoc in the lab in order to become familiar with the daily operations in the lab.
 Once becoming more experienced, the student will be assigned an independent research project.

-Required Qualifications: Advanced undergraduates or graduate students in MCB will have the appropriate background to complete this project.
+Required Qualifications: Advanced undergraduates or graduate students in MCB or other biology departments will have the appropriate background to complete this project.

 CHINA II– Data Science for Advancing an Environmental Understanding of Infectious Disease Dynamics(2 slots)

 Justin Remais (UC Berkeley) & Changhong Yang (China Centers for Disease Control and Prevention)

 Background: This project — part of a recently funded NIH R01 — aims to develop statistical and computational approaches for better designing surveillance systems for high-priority global infectious diseases.
 Graduate or undergraduate students contributing to this project will advance methods to characterize dynamics of key infections in China in the presence of epidemiological and environmental changes, and subject to diverse surveillance system designs.